AherRahul/portfolio-v1/content/articles/11-java-fundamentals/anonymous-classes.md

 ---
 title: Anonymous Classes
-description: Learn about Anonymous Classes in Java programming.
+description: Learn how to use Java anonymous classes to write concise, efficient code for event handling, interface implementation, and more.
+Understand syntax, use cases, and best practices.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: